eriklong95/eesh/laboratory/experiments/experiment4.md

 In the code, that will be executed by the child process, we call `close(STDOUT_FILENO)`.
 You could argue that this line of code is self-explanatory, but what happens concretely?
 What happens with output produced by subsequent calls?

-E.g. consider the statement
+Consider the statement
 ```
 printf("Can anybody hear me?\n");
 ```
 Do you see the output from this call in you terminal window?
 What if you move the statement somewhere else in the code?

+The system call `open` returns something.
+What?

+The child process execute `ls -l`.
+Where does the output go?
+Can you find it?